-Under the new five-year plan, the Company intends to further enhance its competitive strengths remaining the world’s leading supplier of environmentally friendly phosphate fertilizers for farmers, while also expanding its involvement in programmes designed to protect human health and the environment, ensure food security and combat soil degradation as a way to show an example of a harmonious approach to strategic development.
+As part of the new five-year plan, the Company intends to develop its competitive advantages, while keeping the position of the world’s largest supplier of environmentally friendly phosphorus fertilizers for the agro-industrial complex, and to expand participation in the programs aiming to protect health, the environment, ensure food safety and combat soil degradation, thus setting an example for a harmonious approach to strategic development.

 In 2019, the Company, together with the FAO (UN Food and Agriculture Organization) launched a major project to develop farmers’ skills in sustainable soil management and to create regional soil laboratories (RESOLAN) in Africa, Latin America and the Middle East.
 The project is aimed at improving the quality and increasing the frequency of soil analyses.

 FAO agreed to extend their partnership for the development of sustainable agriculture until 2023.
 PhosAgro Group’s total contribution to the project will reach USD 2.4 mln by 2023;

 PhosAgro and the Russian Academy of Sciences (RAS) announced at the conference the launch of a project to create a carbon farm in the Vologda region.
 The project is a pilot in the joint work to create a system of regional monitoring of greenhouse gas emissions;

 In December 2021, the IFA working group recognized the Company’s extended experience in the use of improved phosphogypsum certified in Russia in the agricultural activity as the best practice.
 In 2019, a total of 4.1 thousand tons were sold.
 And in 2021, it was already 10 times more—42 thousand tons;